 We were finally in an exploding dungeon, and Firion acted like he was in this giant rush, but he really wasn’t.
 Okay, yeah: the whole Dreadnought was erupting after we placed the “Sunfire,” but like with Astos, context, even accidental context caused by writing mistake, is everything.
 After Firion’s verbal backhand, we watched him and his party walk – not run, walk – through pretty much every room in the Dreadnought but the last.
-If they couldn’t have sped up character movement, why didn’t they cut out the intermediary rooms?
+If the devs couldn’t have sped up character movement, why didn’t they cut out the intermediary rooms?
 We were forced to watch the party saunter through every room but the last, and that one was probably only skipped because they didn’t want to create a variant with no imperial soldiers in it!
 It’s like Kyle said at the time: they could have just shown them leave the engine room, and show up on the map.
 That would have been “running” to me.
 Not every single room.
 That’s “taking the scenic tour.”

 Our escape route took us to the captured airship, and Cid flew us back home.
 I was giving the dev flak a minute ago, but they do a good thing here by having Cid pass a very small island in the ocean in hopes that you notice it and might consider going back to it in the future.
 It was even added to the map at this point in the GBA version, so that you definitely wouldn’t miss it.